 DFX Makes a Product Resilient

 During the COVID-19 pandemic, Benchmark has worked with customers to deal with demand spikes and push-outs as well as identifying a need to realign global supply chains to mitigate risks with shifting and varied public health policies and practices.
-Products that have been developed implementing strong DFX techniques have proven more resilient during this time.
+Products developed by implementing strong DFX techniques prove more resilient during this time.

 Design for Manufacturability